pusher/pusher-js/README.md

 We use webpack module resolution to make the library look for different versions of this module depending on the build.

 For web it will look for `src/runtimes/web/runtime.ts`.
-For ReactNative, `src/runtimes/react-native/runtime.ts`.
 For Node:  `src/runtimes/node/runtime.ts`.
 For worker: `src/runtimes/worker/runtime.ts`.

 Each of these runtime files exports an object (conforming to the interface you can see in `src/runtimes/interface.ts`) that abstracts away everything platform-specific.
 The core library pulls this object in without any knowledge of how it implements it.
 This means web build can use the DOM underneath, the ReactNative build can use its native NetInfo API, Workers can use `fetch` and so on.